4udipayan/wechat/README.md

 # wechat
-Wechat is a websocket based basic chatting application
+Wechat is a websocket and spring based basic chatting application